vettom/vettom.github.io/docs/Reference/Certification/compute.md

 ## App engine
 Managed code runtime.
 Can build complete app stack like DB.
 Support for more languages.
 OR can use app engin flexible to containarise unsupported languages.

+## OS Login
+- OS login lets you control access to VM using IAM permission.
+Also possible to enable 2FA with OS login.
+- OS login can be enabled on instance by adding Metadata `enable-oslogin=true` to instance
+- To enable for all instances, enable it in project metadata.
+- compute.osLogin or osLoginAdmin role can be assigned.
+- osLoginExternalUser to allow connection from different Org.